vadimkirpikov/software-site-with-react/README.md

 ### What We Use:
 ---

-- **ASP.NET Core 7 MVC**: At the core of our site is the powerful and flexible framework from Microsoft.
-ASP.NET Core 7 MVC allows us to create high-performance, scalable web applications using the Model-View-Controller pattern, which separates application logic, user interface, and data processing, making development and maintenance easier.
+- **React**: At the core of our site is the powerful and flexible framework React!

-- **Docker**: To ensure portability and ease of deployment, our site uses containerization via Docker.
-Containers allow us to isolate the application and its dependencies, providing a consistent and predictable environment for development and operations.
-This also simplifies the CI/CD process, enabling us to quickly update and deploy our site.

-- **Nginx**: We use the Nginx web server for reverse proxying and load balancing.
-It provides fast and reliable request handling, static file serving, and load distribution, significantly enhancing the performance and resilience of our site.

 ### What You'll Find on Our Site:
 ---